 If you want to fish the big flies then go for 6000 cfs flows an, 6 ips sink rate fly line and stiff 8wts to cast them.
 Small bore streamers means lighter 6wts or perhaps a 7wt and slower sinking lines, your favorite hopper or smallmouth rod perhaps.

-TFO BVKs, or Impacts have fans, the Sage Accel, Bolt or X rod, or the Orvis Helios 2 all have fans.
+TFO BVKs, or Impacts have fans, the Sage X or even the Foundation rod, or the Orvis Helios 3 all have fans.
 Flyline selection and perhaps the ability to change fast is more important.

 On minimum flow I like the RIO Streamer Tip with the 10′ intermediate tip, often with a weighted fly, but there is a place for the Streamer Tip with a 15′ type 3, particularly in some faster riffles.

 With a unit of water in the system, I have been fishing the RIO Streamer Tip with a 10′ fast sink on.
 Or try a RIO Outbound Short type 3, the 24′ head sinking large flies than the 15′.
 I’ve